PERFECTLY PUMPKIN SPICE GUMMIES

 It’s October.
 How do I know?
 The Interweb is chock full of all things pumpkin from you lot up in the northern hemisphere!

 If you can’t beat ’em, join ’em.
 Here’s my pumpkin spice offering for you from back in 2016…

 This recipe is both my nod to that (seemingly crazy to those of us down under) phenomenon that happens around this time of year – the North American obsession with pumpkin season – and my efforts to see what all the fuss is about.

 I may be becoming slightly obsessed with pureed pumpkin!

 You guys up there in the land of crazy politicians – and, your northern neighbours who are so famous for being polite – may have unleashed my inner spiced pumpkin beast!

 Until now, I’ve always seen pumpkin as almost a poor cousin to my all-time favourite starchy root vegetable – the kumara (what we Kiwis call the orange sweet potato).

 But, no more!

 I roasted a couple of kilos of pumpkin – I used a couple of varieties – for an hour or so in the oven and then pureed the flesh so that I had oodles of the orange goop to play with.
 While it is possible to get canned pumpkin here in Australia, it isn’t nearly as much of a ‘thing’ as it is in the US and Canada.

-And, like most food I make now, an extra large batch can easily been portioned up and thrown into the freezer for when need arises…
+And, like most food I make now, an extra-large batch can easily be portioned up and thrown into the freezer for when the need arises…

 So far, I’ve tried: